itsabhinavjain/obsidian-template/99 00 Obsidian/Obsidian - Mechanics.md

 		- #status/waiting : Waiting for another task or person to give an input
 		- #status/sort : Still to sort this out at a later point in time
 	- Type tags - #type
+## Later
+- Folders like contacts, person, companies etc can be synced across multiple vaults.
+- Use a local LLM setup to asks questions to your particular vault